Rona dealers criticize Lowe's takeover offer

-(Reuters) - A group of Rona Inc RON.TO on Wednesday criticized Lowe’s Cos Inc’s (LOW.N) proposed takeover of the Canadian home-improvement retailer and distributor, saying the U.S.-based company business model is incompatible with theirs.
+Aug 22 (Reuters) - A group of Rona Inc’s dealers released an open letter on Wednesday criticizing Lowe’s Cos Inc’s proposed takeover of the Canadian home-improvement retailer and distributor.

-In an open letter addressed to Lowe’s Chief Executive Robert Niblock, merchants that operate 164 of nearly 400 affiliate or franchise Rona stores praised the company’s management.

-“Being independent, we have options, and that’s why we sent the letter,” said Michael Allen, whose family owns a 57,000-square-foot Rona store in Vancouver, British Columbia.
-“We’re not tied to Lowe‘s.
-If Lowe’s buys Rona, we can go be an independent somewhere else, with another brand, if we choose.”
+The dealers said Lowe’s business model is incompatible with theirs, and praised the company’s management.
+The letter was signed by merchants that operate 164 affiliate or franchise Rona stores, and addressed to Lowe’s Chief Executive Robert Niblock.

 “We want to reinforce your view that it may not be a good idea for you to buy Rona, after you appeared to state your doubts about the deal on Monday, while you were announcing your financial results,” said the letter.